sprakash/report/Report.md

 ### 1. Onboarding
 -----
-Since this was pre-GitBook changes that I have seen implemented, these points may no longer be relevant.
+Since this was pre-GitBook updates, these points may no longer be relevant.

 #### 1.1
 Many docs/emails and messages informed me of what I should expect going into my first day, but there was no centralized place for this information.